She Married Her Boss

 She Married Her Boss is a 1935 American comedy film directed by Gregory La Cava and starring Claudette Colbert, Melvyn Douglas and Raymond Walburn.
-It was produced and distributed by Columbia Pictures, who had enjoyed a major success the previous year with It Happened One Night also starring Colbert.
+It was produced and distributed by Columbia Pictures.
+The film was a commercial success.

 Plot

 Julia Scott is a very efficient secretary at a department store.
 She is in love with her boss, Richard Barclay, who pays no attention to her, unless it has to do with business.
 Julia goes to lunch with Martha Pryor, who tells her she has been offered a manager position of a department store in Paris.
 She turns it down, because of her love for Richard.
 Business forces Julia and Richard to work late at his house.
 Julia meets Richard's sister, Gertrude, and his daughter, Annabel, who is a very spoiled, out-of-control child.
 Richard lets Julia take over the house for a couple of hours, in which she "straightens out" the household.
 Afterwards, she regrets all that she did at Richard's house.
 She turns to Martha, who says she will take care of everything.
 Martha talks to Richard the next day, telling him that Julia is leaving and taking the job in Paris.
 Richard is very upset and wants to know why.
 She struggles to come up with excuses, and they take the afternoon off, during which Richard and Julia are married.
 When Julia insists on being carried over the threshold of his home.
 Gertrude is not happy, and insists the marriage will not last.